• Skip to primary navigation

 Vegan Graham Crackers (with Coconut Oil)

-A vegan graham cracker with an easy-to-open dough: it is possible!
-Made with a mix of all-purpose and whole wheat flour, these Graham Crackers are perfect for s’mores and make the most amazing vegan pie crust.
+Made with coconut oil and a mix of all-purpose and whole wheat flour, these Vegan Graham Crackers are perfect for s'mores and make a delicious graham cracker pie crust.

 Print Recipe Pin Recipe Save Saved!